HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Strong and weak sides of node.js 👂 heard
   - Stateful and stateless servers 👂 heard
   - Nonblocking I/O and slocking code
-  - Event loop: phases 👂 heard
+  - Event loop: phases 🖐️ used
-  - Event loop: microtasks and macrotasks
+  - Event loop: microtasks and macrotasks 🖐️ used
-  - Garbage collection 👂 heard
+  - Garbage collection 🖐️ used
-  - Node.js LTS schedule
+  - Node.js LTS schedule 🖐️ used
-  - I/O-bound, CPU-bound, memory-bound tasks
+  - I/O-bound, CPU-bound, memory-bound tasks 🖐️ used
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules 🖐️ used
-  - node:module
+  - node:module 🖐️ used
   - Caching in CJS and ESM
   - Modules as singletons
   - Contexts and scripts node:vm
   - Dependencies: npm, node_modules 🖐️ used
   - Dependencies: package.json and package lock 🖐️ used